rwilliams/jrubywiki/Concurrency-in-jruby.md

 Volatility refers to the visibility of changes across threads on multi-core systems that may have thread or core-specific views of system memory.

-Modern CPUs use multi-level caches to avoid reads and writes to main memory, which are considerably slower than reads and writes to on-die memory.
-In multi-core systems, these caches can often become inconsistent across cores.
-Volatility is a way to specify to the runtime or the CPU that a given memory operation should be synchronized across caches.
+Modern CPUs use multi-level caching to reduce main memory accesses, since reads and writes to main memory are orders of magnitude slower than reads and writes to on-chip caches.
+In multi-core systems, these caches may become inconsistent across cores, or runtimes and compilers may take liberties with the ordering of those reads and writes.
+Volatility is a way to specify to the runtime or the CPU that a given memory operation should be synchronized across caches and that those reads and writes must happen in an explicit order.

 JRuby uses the JVM's implementation of volatility for some features, and leaves others nonvolatile.
 Specifically, the following operations are volatile: